-Living organisms are subject to a daily plethora of environmental insults.
-Carcinogenesis in an individual occurs as a function of all the forces and phenomena that go into the production of that individual's phenotype.
-These include (but are not limited to) individual genotype, as well as current and historical aspects of diet, physical exercise, and exposures to chemicals and radiation.
-To understand all factors responsible for individual responses to radiation, we are also soliciting research on key factors that influence the extent of metabolic, endogenously produced oxidative damage and, concomitantly, affect susceptibility to low doses of radiation.
+In addition to an individual's genetic makeup or genotype, carcinogenesis occurs as a function of all the forces and phenomena that go into the production of that individual's phenotype.
+These include current and historical aspects of diet, physical exercise, and exposures to chemicals and radiation.
+Where appropriate, research design should consider these and other external factors that could influence susceptibility to low doses of radiation.